abrookins/radar_django/README.md

 And get your static files collected:

     $ ./manage.py collectstatic

+## If you want to mirror "production"
-Copy the nginx config to /etc/nginx/sites-enabled/radar:
+- Copy the nginx config to /etc/nginx/sites-enabled/radar

-Copy the gunicorn upstart job to /etc/init/radar.conf:
+- Copy the gunicorn upstart job to /etc/init/radar.conf

-Copy the nginx upstart job to /etc/init/radar:
+- Copy the nginx upstart job to /etc/init/radar

-Copy the elasticsearch upstart job to /etc/init/elasticsearch.conf:
+- Copy the elasticsearch upstart job to /etc/init/elasticsearch.conf

 ## Running

-If you installed the upstart jobs right, just log in! bwahaha
+If you are using the Upstart jobs, log in and start the services with `sudo start`.

+Otherwise log in and run the development server.